 We fully expect Google to do the same with the GAID on Android in the future, which would assign re-engagement campaigns on Android the same fate as those on iOS.
 The new reality is that the ability to use device-level data to run and measure mobile re-engagement campaigns is no longer a given — rather, it’s going to be a challenging feat.
 Re-engagement campaigns across both the web and mobile apps will be nowhere near the level of granularity and effectiveness marketers previously enjoyed.

 Because running ads-based re-engagement campaigns is about to be a lot more difficult, you wonder if you should run re-engagement campaigns at all.
 However, because re-engagement is so valuable, we urge you not to give up on your efforts.
 Email campaigns and push notifications will still be possible because they are not reliant on device-level data, meaning that developing a robust owned strategy will become even more important.
-Ensuring that your brand’s links across platforms, including your mobile and desktop website, take users to the best experience despite whether they have the app installed or not is also even more critical in ensuring users are brought back to engage with your app.
+Ensuring that links in your cross-platform campaigns, including your mobile and desktop website, take users to the best experience, whether they have the app installed or not, is even more critical in ensuring users are brought back to engage with your app.
 That way, even if your re-engagement ads get shown to someone who does not have your app installed, they’ll still receive a good web fallback experience rather than a broken link that causes them to drop off and costs your business valuable dollars.

 On the whole, we believe this change will push the industry from focusing on paid app installs to focusing on the holistic customer journey and connected user experience, which we consider a win.
 And although re-engagement is going to be more difficult, this simply means that marketers will need to find new ways to connect users with their app.
 For example, certain networks that are less reliant on universal IDs could support effective re-engagement campaigns without the need for IDs – for example, networks whose inventory is direct-to-device (e.g. preloads and other types of OEM inventory).
 We have no doubt that sharp marketers will be able to discover and create alternative methods to re-engage app users to drive business growth.